TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/racket/index.md/index.md

 racket hello-world.rkt
 ```

-And, that’s it.
+And, that's it.
 If successful, the “Hello, World!” string should print to the console.